UK Financial Advice for US Expats

 Categories

-If you are an American living in the UK, you might have encountered a frustrating situation: you're trying to find a financial adviser to help manage your investments, review your insurances or plan for retirement, only to be turned away because you're a US citizen.
+If you're an American living in the UK, you might have encountered a frustrating situation: trying to find a financial adviser to help manage your investments, review your insurances or to help you plan for retirement, only to be turned away because you're a US citizen.

-It's a common hurdle that leaves many US expats in the UK wondering, "Why is it so hard to get financial advice here?"
+It's a common occurrence that leaves many US expats in the UK wondering, "Why is it so hard to get financial advice here?"

-In this article we will unpack the reasons for this reluctance and explore some potential solutions for US citizens seeking financial guidance in the UK.
+In this article we will unpack the reasons for this reluctance and explore some potential solutions for US expats like you, who are seeking financial guidance whilst living in the UK.

-2. US-UK Tax Treaty Nuances: While there's a tax treaty between the US and UK to prevent double taxation, its application is complex and varies depending on the type of income or investment.
-It is a far more complicated set of rules than dealing with other expats.
+- US-UK Tax Treaty Nuances: While there is a tax treaty between the US and UK to prevent double taxation, its application is complex and varies depending on the type of income or investment, and is a far more complicated set of rules than dealing with other expats.

-3. PFIC Pitfalls: Many UK investment products are considered Passive Foreign Investment Companies (PFICs) by the IRS, subject to punitive tax treatment.
-UK advisers may not be familiar with these rules, risking inadvertently harmful advice.
+- PFIC Pitfalls: Many UK investment products are considered Passive Foreign Investment Companies (PFICs) by the IRS, meaning that they are subject to punitive tax treatment.
+UK advisers may not be familiar with these rules, and therefore risk inadvertently harmful advice.

 FATCA: The Regulatory Burden